massgravel/massgrave.dev/kms38.md

 -   How to use it?
 Please find the instructions [here](https://massgrave.dev).

--   This activation method activates Windows 10/11 and Windows Server (14393 and later builds), until 19 january 2038 03:14:07 UTC.
+-   This activation method activates Windows 10/11 and Windows Server (14393 and later builds), until 19 January 2038 03:14:07 UTC.

 -   This activation method does not store any files on the system.